robinweser/react-css-component/README.md

 #### Caveat
 During server-side rendering, the [UniversalStyle](#style) component is not able to track it's own occurence, which may result in duplicate *style* elements. **This won't break anything, but also is not optimal**.
 To ensure that each [UniversalStyle](#style) instance is only rendered once, we need an unique cache on every render.
 This is achieved by passing a simple cache via React's context feature.
 Check the [StyleCacheProvider](#stylecacheprovider) component for more information.

 ### Client-Only Rendering
 If we only render on the client-side anyways, we can skip that complex flow and just use the [ClientStyle](#style).<br>
 It simply injects a *style* element into the `document.head` on instantiation and tracks its occurence using a global cache.

 > **Note**: The [ClientStyle](#style) component won't throw with server-side rendering, but it simply doesn't render styles.

+## When?
+It is important to point out, that this component does not fit for every use case.<br>
+It is especially built to be used for resuable shared components: If you're building a small React component and want to share it on npm, this is the perfect solution to add styling without having any additional setup on the user-side.<br>
+But, it should be used with caution when building applications.
+It does **not** solve common CSS problems such as specificity issues, global namespace conflicts or autoprefixing.
+Consider using a [CSS in JS library](http://michelebertoli.github.io/css-in-js/), [CSS Modules](https://github.com/css-modules/css-modules) or whatever tool is actually built with full applications in mind.

 ## Style
-Both `UniversalStyle` and `ClientStyle` share the exact same component API.<br>
-This component is the core component and is used to inject the CSS.
+This component is the core component and is used to inject the CSS.<br>
+Both the universal and the client-only version share the exact same API.

 ### Props